August 2017 — Present Day

 A doctor steps in, clipboard in hand, eyes already scanning the waiting room.

-“Amara Olson?”
-He calls out.
+“Amara Olson?” he calls out.

 I rise, just barely.